Policy Types

 Discover more about StackGuardian policies here.

-Types of Enforceable Policies
+Types of Enforceable Policiesβ

 StackGuardian's Tirith engine supports a variety of policies for efficient and secure cloud infrastructure management:

-1. Infrastructure Policies
+1. Infrastructure Policiesβ

 - Enforce Terraform best practices and configurations.
 Example: Enforce VPCs to use default tenancy.

-2. Workflow Policies
+2. Workflow and Stack Policiesβ

-- Manage workflows with approval processes for security and efficiency.
+Enforce custom compliance and guardrail rules for Workflows and Stacks with approval processes for security and efficiency.
 Example: Approval required for changes to production environments.

-3. Cost Control Policies (Upcoming)
+3. Cost Control Policies (Upcoming)β

 - Implement budget limits and dynamic cost optimization.
 Example: Limit EC2 monthly costs to under $100

-4. Security and Compliance Policies
+4. Security and Compliance Policiesβ

 - Apply security measures and meet compliance standards (e.g., CIS, PCI DSS).
 Example: Ensure all security groups block inbound SSH from the public internet.

-5. Tagging and Resource Management Policies
+5. Tagging and Resource Management Policiesβ

 - Require consistent tagging for all resources for better management.
 Example: Enforce 'Environment' and 'Owner' tags on all resources.

-6. Drift Detection and Continuous Compliance
+6. Drift Detection and Continuous Complianceβ

 - Detect and correct configuration drifts to maintain continuous compliance.
 Example: Alert on unapproved changes to infrastructure.